irmen/prog8/docs/source/syntaxreference.rst

 	  	<alternative statements>
 	}

-The XX corresponds to one of the eigth branching instructions so the possibilities are:
+The XX corresponds to one of the processor's branching instructions, so the possibilities are:
 ``if_cs``, ``if_cc``, ``if_eq``, ``if_ne``, ``if_pl``, ``if_mi``, ``if_vs`` and ``if_vc``.
 It can also be one of the four aliases that are easier to read: ``if_z``, ``if_nz``, ``if_pos`` and ``if_neg``.